Welcome to the FAMOUS Giraffe Park Nairobi in Kenya.

 The Giraffe Centre, born from the African Fund for Endangered Wildlife (A.F.E.W.
 Kenya), has become famous as an education centre, educating thousands of Kenyan schoolchildren and international tourists annually.

-Established in 1979, the Giraffe Center was founded by Jock Leslie-Melville and his wife Betty to protect the endangered ROTHSHIELD GIRAFFE, one of the three Giraffe species (the other ones are the Maasai giraffe and the rectangular giraffe), facing habitat loss in Western Kenya.
+Established in 1979, the Giraffe Center was founded by Jock Leslie-Melville and his wife Betty to protect the endangered ROTHSHIELD GIRAFFE, one of the three Giraffe species (the other ones are the Maasai giraffe and the reticulated giraffe), facing habitat loss in Western Kenya.

 With only 130 (!)
 INDIVIDUALS REMAINING at the time, the Leslie-Melvilles rescued two young giraffes, Daisy and Marlon, bringing them to their home in Lang’ata, near Nairobi (where the centre still is).